iorchard/burrito/docs/install_offline.rst

 Step.1 Preflight
 +++++++++++++++++

-The Preflight installation step implements the following settings.
+The Preflight installation step implements the following tasks.

-* Set up the local yum repository.
+* Set up a local yum repository.
 * Configure NTP time servers and clients.
-* Deploy the public ssh key to other nodes (if deploy_ssh_key is true)
+* Deploy the public ssh key to other nodes (if deploy_ssh_key is true).

 Install
 ^^^^^^^